-Please save this form and supporting evidence as one pdf document before submitting it.
+Please save this Evidence Record and supporting evidence (mini-portfolio) as one pdf document before submitting it.
+The evidence must be submitted to EUIAS at the same time as the Gateway meeting.

 The form must be signed and authenticated by you and your supervisor